 If you are fit, it is completely feasible to link it with other walks and I highly recommend this.

 – Combine with the Grand Balcon Sud, finishing at Brevent for an amazing Mont Blanc view.
 Probably my favourite option.
-A big day, but doable, and you can always bail at Flegere if you like.
+A big day, but very doable, and you can always bail at Flegere if you like.

 – Could be combined with Col des Glieres & Lac Noir for an in-depth traverse of the south side.
 To do this would be a very big day, though it is certainly possible for a fast walker or trail runner.
 It wouldn’t allow much time for photo taking or just absorbing the view, however.
 Of course, it’s relatively straightforward to split it up via the cable car stops and take as long as you like!